SimonKagstrom/lldb-msp430/README.txt

 MSP430 LLDB Debugger
 ====================

-This is an LLDB based MSP430 debugger which has been developed to work with the mspdebug gdb-server (note that mspdebug can be used as a standalone debugger).
+This is an LLDB-based MSP430 debugger which has been developed to work with the mspdebug gdb-server (note that mspdebug can be used as a standalone debugger).

 Check out the slides from the tutorial given at Euro LLVM Developers' Conference 2016, Barcelona:
     ... (to follow after the conference)